Skip to Content

 Slippers

-If you are visiting Iceland and the Blue Lagoon in October the floor can be very cold when you are getting in and out of the water and walking to the changing rooms.
+If you are visiting Iceland and the Blue Lagoon or even plan on using your hotel hot tubs in October the floor can be very cold when you are getting in and out of the water and walking to the changing rooms.
 To make your visit to the Blue Lagoon in October more pleasurable we recommend taking a pair of slippers with you for walking around the site.

 Alternatively you could wear anti slip water socks which would do the same job.